 Austin Molkenbur, a victim of car theft, shared his recent experience.
 After overcoming homelessness and securing an apartment in the Laurelhurst neighborhood, he was devastated to discover his 2001 Honda Civic had been stolen.

-“They will keep an eye out.
-There is community watch, people have Ring doorbell cameras but that only catches so much,” he noted.
+"They will keep an eye out.
+There is community watch, people have Ring doorbell cameras but that only catches so much," he said.

-Hayleyann Evers, who had her 1998 Toyota Corolla stolen in August, also felt violated.
+Hayleyann Evers, who had her 1998 Toyota Corolla stolen in August, also felt violated, she said.
 She reported the theft immediately but did not expect to see her car again.
 Fortunately, a Portland officer located it after noticing it looked out of place.

 "The thief was sentenced to jail time," Evers said.